Marley & Me (film): Plot

-Jenny and John have a belated honeymoon in Ireland, leaving Marley at home, under a young woman's care.
+Jenny and John have a belated honeymoon in Ireland, leaving Marley at home under a young woman's care.
 She cannot control him well, and John and Jenny return to a damaged house.

-Soon after, Jenny discovers she's pregnant and nine months later, she delivers a healthy boy, Patrick.
+Soon after, Jenny discovers she is pregnant, and nine months later she delivers a healthy boy, Patrick.
 When a second son, Conor, arrives, Jenny opts to be a stay-at-home mom, so John takes on a daily column for a doubled salary.
-With their family growing and concern over the neighborhood's crime rate, they move to a larger house in Boca Raton, where Marley delights in swimming in the backyard pool.
+With their family growing, and concerned over the neighborhood's crime rate, they move to a larger house in Boca Raton, where Marley delights in swimming in the backyard pool.

-Jenny exhibits postpartum depression symptoms, stressed with raising two small children, and becoming increasingly impatient and irritable with Marley and also John.
-Sebastian agrees to take Marley for a few days after Jenny, upset and angry, demands John find him a new home.
+Jenny exhibits postpartum depression symptoms, stressed with raising two small children and becoming increasingly impatient and irritable with Marley and also John.
+Sebastian agrees to take Marley for a few days after Jenny, upset and angry, demands that John find him a new home.
 Jenny quickly realizes Marley is an indispensable part of the family.
-A few years and nine months later, they have a daughter, Colleen.
+A few years later, they have a daughter, Colleen.

 After turning 40, and envious when Sebastian is hired by The New York Times, John grows dissatisfied with being a columnist.
 With Jenny's blessing, he accepts a reporter job with The Philadelphia Inquirer, and the family moves to a farm in rural Pennsylvania.
-John soon realizes he is a better columnist than reporter and pitches a column idea to his editor.
+John soon realizes he is a better columnist than a reporter and pitches a column idea to his editor.

 Life is idyllic until the aging Marley suffers a near-fatal intestinal disorder.
-He recovers, but, too old for corrective surgery, suffers a second attack later.
-Marley is euthanized with John at his side.
-The family pay their last respects to their beloved pet as they bury him beneath a tree in their front yard.
+He recovers, but suffers a second attack later.
+Too old for corrective surgery, Marley is euthanized with John at his side.
+The family pays their last respects to Marley as they bury him beneath a tree in their front yard.